-- Police Station - On March 12, 2024, Town voters approved a Town Meeting warrant article for the construction of a new Police Station with over 78.2% voting in favor.
-Design and engineering are ongoing for the project.
-The relocation of the Police Department will occur in 2025 with expected construction to occur in 2025 and 2026. - Lawrence Road Fire Station Addition and Renovation - In June 2024, the Town Council authorized a mixture of American Rescue Plan Act (ARPA) and Public Safety Impact Fees for architecture and engineering services for this project.
-These services will be ongoing throughout 2024 and 2025.
-A project request for the addition and renovation of the Lawrence Road Fire Station will be input for the 2026 CIP process. - West-Side Fire Station Property Acquisition - The land acquisition process is dynamic, and land availability, access to funds, and other factors affect the timing of this process.
+- Lawrence Road Fire Station - Design Development Phase - MBAC and the Fire Department recommended the continued investment in the Lawrence Road Fire Station as a priority project.
+During this year's process, the Fire Department proposed the final design development phase as a project in 2026 using a mixture of ARPA funds, Public Safety Impact Fees, and some tax impact for final architectural and engineering plans for this project.
+This project was one of the top recommended projects by the CIP Committee for 2026.
+The construction of the Lawrence Road Fire Station will be submitted as a project in a future year as a part of the CIP process. - Police Station - On March 12, 2024, Town voters approved a Town Meeting warrant article for the construction of a new Police Station with over 78.2% voting in favor.
+As of April 2025, the temporary relocation of the Police Department is complete at the new Municipal Services / DPW building.
+Construction is ongoing for the new Police Station and will continue throughout 2025 and 2026. - West-Side Fire Station Property Acquisition - The land acquisition process is dynamic, and land availability, access to funds, and other factors affect the timing of this process.
 The land acquisition project has been shifted to pursue a potential land acquisition when an opportunity presents itself.
 MBAC and Town Council, in coordination with the Fire Department, will continue to work diligently on any potential opportunities.

 Other significant public facility projects include the following list.
-These efforts are ongoing for MBAC, Town departments, and Town Council to ensure these projects are progressing.
+These efforts are ongoing for MBAC, Town departments, and Town Council to ensure these projects are progressing:

 - Town Hall design and concepts being 'shovel ready'

 - Old Town Hall restoration project

-- Public Works Building improvements
+- Public Works building improvements

 - Senior Center HVAC system and other improvements

 - District Court